abelardojarab/emacs-config/.emacs.d/flycheck/doc/languages.rst

          The type of the crate to check, as string for the ``--crate-type`` option.

+      .. option:: flycheck-rust-binary-name

+         The name of the binary to pass to ``cargo rustc --bin``, as a string.

+         Only required when `flycheck-rust-crate-type` is ``bin`` and the crate has multiple targets.

       .. option:: flycheck-rust-library-path

          A list of additional library directories.
 Relative paths are relative